Muskan15834/java-practice/README.md

 - OOP Concepts
 ## Technologies Used
 - Java
-- VS Code / IntelliJ
+- Eclipse IDE for java developer

 ## Goal
 To improve my Java programming skills step by step.